dhellmann/pymotw-3/source/select/index.rst

 .. module:: select
     :synopsis: Wait for I/O Efficiently

-:Purpose: Wait for notification that an input or output channel is ready.

 The :mod:`select` module provides access to platform-specific I/O monitoring functions.
 The most portable interface is the POSIX function :func:`select`, which is available on UNIX and Windows.
 The